This page is part of the ONYX Performance Guide

 Important:

-- aggressive compensation increases battery stress
+- higher compensation increases battery stress and heat

 Control Mode and Behavior Flags